JasonLandbridge/PlexRipperSemanticRelease/README.md

   <br>
 </h1>

-<h4 align="center">A cross-platform media downloader for Plex, designed to seamlessly add content to your own Plex server!</h4>
+<h4 align="center">A cross-platform Plex media downloader that seamlessly adds media from other Plex servers to your own!</h4>
 <h4 align="center">
 ⭐ Star us on <a href="https://github.com/PlexRipper/PlexRipper">GitHub</a> and <a href="https://hub.docker.com/r/plexripper/plexripper">DockerHub</a> — it motivates us a lot and helps to pay the rent!</h4>